-The Fire Department's Explorer Program, is designed for young adults 15-20 years of age who are interested in learning about a career in the fire service
+The Fire Department's Explorer Program, is designed for young adults 15 to 20 years old who are interested in learning about a career in the fire service.

-Led by a professional firefighter who serves as an Explorer Post Adviser, the Explorer Program is comprised of 22 posts centrally located in each battalion.
+Led by a professional firefighter who serves as an Explorer Post Adviser, the Explorer Program is comprised of nine (9) posts centrally located in each division.